Always wanted to have a container garden in your backyard? Don’t have any planter ideas to get you started?

 Put Round Hanging Baskets On The Wall

 Now, this is something you don’t see very often!
-This garden wall will draw the attention of your guest and be the first thing they notice when they walk into your backyard.
+As I found out, this garden wall will draw the attention of your guest and be the first thing they notice when they walk into your backyard.

 Sit Next To My Sweet Potato Vines

 Who knew a wooden bench could have more than just one purpose!
-You can turn it into a container garden!
+I was surprised to find that you can turn it into a container garden!

 Transform the ends of your beloved bench into raised garden beds where you can plant edible plants, like a sweet potato vine.
 Who wouldn’t want to sit on a bench and munch on some fresh cherry tomatoes!